IoIxD/YAPOS/README.md

-# YAPOP
+# YAPOS

-YAPOP is a recreation of the UI on [https://plaza.one](https://plaza.one) that is built with Qt 4.1 as the only external dependency, meaning it can run on Windows 98/Me/2000/XP, Mac OS 10.2.8, Solaris 9, IRIX 6.5, AIX 5.1, and [any other platforms listed on this page](http://web.archive.org/web/20060126211419/http://www.trolltech.com/developer/platforms/)
+YAPOS is a recreation of the UI on [https://plaza.one](https://plaza.one) that is built with Qt 4.1 as the only external dependency, meaning it can run on Windows 98/Me/2000/XP, Mac OS 10.2.8, Solaris 9, IRIX 6.5, AIX 5.1, and [any other platforms listed on this page](http://web.archive.org/web/20060126211419/http://www.trolltech.com/developer/platforms/)

 # Building